open-telemetry/opentelemetry-operator/cmd/otel-allocator/README.md

 The Target Allocator also provides for the discovery of [Prometheus Operator CRs](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md), namely the [ServiceMonitor and PodMonitor](https://github.com/open-telemetry/opentelemetry-operator/tree/main/cmd/otel-allocator#target-allocator).
 The ServiceMonitor and the PodMonitor don’t do any scraping themselves; their purpose is to inform the Target Allocator (or Prometheus) to add a new job to their scrape configuration.
 These metrics are then ingested by way of the Prometheus Receiver on the OpenTelemetry Collector.

-Even though Prometheus is not required to be installed in your Kubernetes cluster to use the Target Allocator for Prometheus CR discovery, the TA does require that the ServiceMonitor and PodMonitor must be installed.
+Even though Prometheus is not required to be installed in your Kubernetes cluster to use the Target Allocator for Prometheus CR discovery, the TA does require that the ServiceMonitor and PodMonitor be installed.
 These CRs are bundled with Prometheus Operator; however, they can be installed standalone as well.

 The easiest way to do this is by going to the [Prometheus Operator’s Releases page](https://github.com/prometheus-operator/prometheus-operator/releases), grabbing a copy of the latest `bundle.yaml` file (for example, [this one](https://github.com/prometheus-operator/prometheus-operator/releases/download/v0.66.0/bundle.yaml)), and stripping out all of the YAML except the ServiceMonitor and PodMonitor YAML definitions.